aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/wordart/_index.md

 7. Set the Scheme Color.
 8. Write the presentation as a [PPTX](https://docs.fileformat.com/presentation/pptx/) file.

-This sample code (based on the steps above) shows you how to add a connector between two shapes in Java:
+This sample code (based on the steps above) shows you how to add a connector between two shapes :

 ```php
   $pres = new Presentation();